Kelly Miller (scholar): Career

-Unable to continue attending Johns Hopkins University due to financial limitations, Miller taught mathematics at the M Street High School in Washington, D.C. from 1889 to 1890.
-Appointed professor of mathematics at Howard in 1890, Miller introduced sociology (the development, structure, and functioning of human society) into the curriculum in 1895, serving as professor of sociology from 1895 to 1934.
+Unable to continue attending Johns Hopkins University due to financial limitations, Miller taught mathematics at the M Street High School in Washington, D.C., from 1889 to 1890.
+Appointed professor of mathematics at Howard University in 1890, Miller introduced sociology (the development, structure, and functioning of human society) into the curriculum in 1895, serving as professor of sociology from 1895 to 1934.
 Miller graduated from Howard University School of Law in 1903.
 In 1907, Miller was appointed dean of the College of Arts and Sciences.

 His deanship lasted twelve years, and in that time, the college changed significantly.
 The old classical curriculum was modernized and new courses in the natural sciences and the social sciences were added.
 Miller was an avid supporter of Howard University and actively recruited students to the school.
 In 1914, he planned a Negro-American Museum and Library.
 He persuaded Jesse E. Moorland to donate his large private library on blacks in Africa and the United States to Howard University and it became the foundation for his Negro-Americana Museum and Library center.

-He was a participant in the March 5, 1897 meeting to celebrate the memory of Frederick Douglass, which founded the American Negro Academy led by Alexander Crummell.
-Until the organization was discontinued in 1928, Miller remained one of the most active members of this first major African American learned society, refuting racist scholarship, promoting black claims to individual, social, and political equality, and publishing early histories and sociological studies of African American life.
+Miller was a participant in the March 5, 1897, meeting to celebrate the memory of Frederick Douglass, which founded the American Negro Academy led by Alexander Crummell.
+Until the organization was discontinued in 1928, Miller remained one of the most active members of this first major African-American learned society, refuting racist scholarship, promoting black claims to individual, social, and political equality, and publishing early histories and sociological studies of African-American life.